apesoda/sirenus/README.md

 The mixer assumes a sample rate of of 44100 Hz.

-Linux installation requirements :
+### Linux installation notes

-If you are on a linux system and if the voice output is not working, then install espeak, ffmpeg and libespeak1 as shown below:
+If you are on a Linux system and TTS output is not working you might be missing the packages below:
 ```
-sudo apt update && sudo apt install espeak ffmpeg libespeak1
+espeak ffmpeg libespeak1
 ```